LUXIMO® ON FARM: Freya Morgan

 Rotation

-This year (harvest 2023), Freya’s sown 775ha of winter wheat and, having recently taken on new land, there‘s more than her usual two or three varieties.
-“We’ve Siskin, Extase, Champion, Skyscraper and Dawsum but going forwards, we’ll look at sticking to Extase and need to decide between Champion or Dawsum.
-We try and keep it simple, especially with the limited storage we’ve got.
+This year (harvest 2024), Freya has sown 740 ha of winter wheat “We’ve KWS Extase and KWS Dawsum in the ground, we try and keep it simple, especially with the limited storage we’ve got.
 I don’t like having to waste space,” she says.

-“We've always grown spring barley because that has helped us with our black-grass control, you can grow it on heavy ground and achieve malting premiums.
-We normally grow winter beans in our rotation, but we have some spring beans this year due to weather issues.
+“We've always grown spring barley in our rotation to help with our black-grass control, and spread workload in the autumn.
+We have succesfully grown it on heavy ground managing to achieve malting premiums.
 Including winter barley in our rotation helps us to establish winter oilseed rape in the ground early enough to get it away from the cabbage stem flea beetle.”

 Black-grass